EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 bash validation.sh
 ```

-This checks Knative Serving, Knative Eventing, Kourier and the BB Helm release are all in a good state.

 ## Usage

-A few worked examples to confirm things are working end to end.
+A few worked examples to confirm things are working end to end, and to show the main patterns for building automations on top of the BB.

 ### Deploy a simple function

 This deploys the standard Knative `helloworld-go` sample as a public function.
-It is useful for confirming routing and TLS work before you add anything more complicated.
-Note this image is publicly accessible from `gcr.io` and will not work on clusters with image pull restrictions.
+Useful for confirming routing and TLS work before adding anything more complicated.

 ```bash
 cat <<EOF | kubectl apply -f -